Battle of Rumani Coast: Battle

-On July 11 at approximately 21:45, the signals intelligence intercept operator in Eilat reported two Egyptian missile boats were about to sortie.
+On July 11, at approximately 21:45 pm, the signals intelligence intercept operator in Eilat reported two Egyptian missile boats were about to sortie.
 The Israeli torpedo boats picked up a target on radar shortly thereafter.
 The Egyptians were about 15 miles from the MTBs and 12 miles from Eilat, moving east at 15 kn.
 The Israelis marked a course to intercept.
 Eilat closed from the north, Aya and Daya from the east.
 The Egyptian vessels, later identified as P 6-class torpedo boats, discovered the Israeli MTBs approaching at full speed and commenced fire.
 The Israelis returned fire with Bofors and Oerlikons.
 The initial run scored no hits but the Egyptian MTBs dispersed.
 The separation enabled Eilat to close one and the two MTBs the other.
 Twenty minutes later, both P 6s were ablaze.
 The fire caused their torpedoes to explode.
 There were no Israeli losses and no known Egyptian survivors.